 You may want to consider the Study Abroad variant of our programme.
-On this degree, you will spend your second year at one of our partner universities across the globe.
+On this degree, you will spend your third year of the MChem at one of our partner universities across the globe.
 It’s an opportunity to broaden your horizons and gain valuable experience of a different social and academic environment.

 We now also offer an MChem (with Industrial Placement) where the fourth year of your studies takes place within an industrial setting.
 The industrial placement option aims to enhance student employability while providing the opportunity to experience the environment of a real chemistry workplace.

 A place for Julia